odds-get-evened/biblio/doc/build-netbsd.md

 pkgin install python39
 ```

-### Building Bitcoin Core
+### Building biblio Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core.
+There are many ways to configure biblio Core.
 Here is an example that
 explicitly disables the wallet and GUI:

 ```bash